 That hurts you – and it also hurts your clients, because with rock-bottom fees, you will not be able to spend the time and resources necessary to take care of them!

 Don’t try to discount your fees to match a discount provider.
 It’s a never-ending battle, and as an individual advisor, it’s one you can’t win.
 Brooks Brothers isn’t in competition with Walmart.
 And you shouldn’t be duking it out in price wars with low-value, low-cost providers.

 If you’re delivering a quality service, and the prospect just can’t see the value in it, politely thank them for their time and move on.
 Let them go to Walmart.
 You go find yourself a Brooks Brothers client!

-Join Don Connelly for a day and let him help you differentiate yourself and build your own identity.
+Join Don Connelly for this workshop and let him help you differentiate yourself and build your own identity.
 Clients cannot replace you if you are irreplaceable.

 Call 941.346.1166 for discount pricing for multiple Advisors attending from the same branch.
 Need more info before committing?
 See event details here.